Bill Gates' net worth: A 'window' into the tech tycoon's jaw-dropping wealth

 View this post on Instagram

 Gates reportedly owns a Bombardier BD-700 which seats up to 19 people and is used for vacations as well as official engagements.
-It cost him about USD 40 million (MYR 175.6 million approx.) His mansion also has various garages for over 23 luxury cars – which includes Porsche 959 priced at USD 1 million (MYR 4.39 million approx.)
+It cost him about USD 40 million (SGD 52.97 million approx.) His mansion also has various garages for over 23 luxury cars – which includes Porsche 959 priced at USD 1 million (SGD 1.32 million)

 Private island and real-estate investments

 Like several businessmen, Gates owns a private island – Grand Bogue Caye – in Belize with white sands and turquoise waters.
-This cost him about USD 25 million (MYR 109.75 million approx.) He’s also made several real-estate investments through his personal investment firm – Cascade.
+This cost him about USD 25 million (SGD 33.11 million) He’s also made several real-estate investments through his personal investment firm – Cascade.
 This includes part ownership of Charles Hotel Cambridge Massachusetts and half of the Four Season Holding’s hotel chain.
-He also paid nearly USD 161 million (MYR 706.79 million approx.) along with other unnamed buyers for the Ritz Carlton in San Francisco.
+He also paid nearly USD 161 million (SGD 213.22 million approx.) along with other unnamed buyers for the Ritz Carlton in San Francisco.

 Despite the wealth he owns, Gates famously told The Telegraph in 2013, “I have no use for money.”